 Carbon monoxide poisoning can cause tiredness, headaches, nausea, vomiting and dizziness.
 High levels can lead to collapse and unconsciousness and can even be fatal.

-There’s lots more good information on the topic here.
+There’s lots more good information on the topic on the WorkSafe website HERE.